 - COAT: The coat is short, smooth, bright and fine in texture.

-- TEMPERAMENT: The Boston Terrier is a friendly and lively dog.
+- TEMPERAMENT: The Boston Bull Terrier is a friendly and lively dog.
 The breed has an excellent disposition and a high degree of intelligence, which makes the Boston Terrier an incomparable companion.

 - CARE AND EXERCISE: Brush coat with a firm bristle brush or rubber mitt and bathe only when necessary.